moxin-org/moly/README.md

    - Alternatively you can add the LLVM path `C:\Program Files\LLVM\bin` to your system PATH.

-3. Use `moly-runner` to auto-setup WasmEdge and then build & run Moxin:
+3. Use `moly-runner` to auto-setup WasmEdge and then build & run Moly:

 ```sh
 cargo run -p moly-runner -- cargo run --release  ## `--release` is optional